fluxcd/website/content/en/flux/installation/bootstrap/azure.md

 ---
 title: Azure DevOps
 linkTitle: Azure DevOps
-description: "How to follow bootstrap Flux with Azure DevOps"
+description: "How to bootstrap Flux with Azure DevOps"
 weight: 60
 ---